plehems/dataVisualizationLabWeek03/README.md

 - [Data Source](https://data.gov.au/data/dataset/energy-rating-for-household-appliances/resource/93a615e5-935e-4713-a4b0-379e3f6dedc9)
 - [Data Dictionary](https://data.gov.au/data/dataset/energy-rating-for-household-appliances/resource/8b0450be-2cc6-4f5d-b885-4f1e0fb9ee64)

+### Data processing

+### Privacy
+- The dataset contains no personally identifiable information (PII).
+- It only includes product-level details (e.g. brand, model, technical specifications, efficiency ratings).
+- Since it is publicly available government data, there are no privacy risks.

+### Accuracy and Limitations
+- The dataset reflects product registrations as of September 2015 and may not include the latest television models.
+- Star ratings and energy consumption values are based on standardized government testing procedures, which may not reflect real-world household usage conditions.
+- Manufacturer-reported fields (e.g., availability status, country of manufacture) may have inconsistencies.

+### Ethics
+- The data is intended for consumer transparency and helps Australians make informed decisions about energy-efficient TVs.
+- Using this dataset for visualisation supports sustainability goals by encouraging awareness of energy consumption and strengthen Australia Energy Efficiency (E3) Program.
+- Any form of baises are excluded from this data visualization.

 ## Data Story
 ### Who is the Audience?
 The primary audience for this visualization are **Australian Consumers** who are looking to purchase a television and are concerned about **energy efficiency and cost saving**.
 Secondary audience include **retailers** intrested in the popular brand and products.